Munro: History

 Before the publication of Munro's Tables in 1891, there was much uncertainty about the number of Scottish peaks over 3,000 feet.
 Estimates ranged from 31 (in M.J.B.
 Baddeley's guides) to 236 (listed in Robert Hall's third edition of The Highland Sportsman and Tourist, published in 1884).
 When the Scottish Mountaineering Club was formed in 1889, one of its aims was to remedy this by accurately documenting all of Scotland's mountains over 3,000 feet.
-Sir Hugh Munro, a founding member of the club, took on the task using his own experience as a mountaineer, as well as detailed study of the Ordnance Survey six inches to the mile (1:10,560) and one-inch to the mile (1:63,360) maps.
+Sir Hugh Munro, a founding member of the club, took on the task using his own experience as a mountaineer, as well as detailed study of the Ordnance Survey six-inch-to-the-mile (1:10,560) and one-inch-to-the-mile (1:63,360) maps.

 Munro researched and produced a set of tables that were published in the Scottish Mountaineering Club Journal in September 1891.
 The tables listed 538 summits over 3,000 feet, 282 of which were regarded as "separate mountains".
 The term Munro applies to separate mountains, while the lesser summits are known as Munro Tops.
 Munro did not set any measure of topographic prominence by which a peak qualified as a separate mountain, so there has been much debate about how distinct two hills must be if they are to be counted as two separate Munros.

 The Scottish Mountaineering Club has revised the tables, both in response to new height data on Ordnance Survey maps and to address the perceived inconsistency as to which peaks qualify for Munro status.
 In 1992, the publication of Alan Dawson's book Relative Hills of Britain, showed that three Munro Tops not already considered summits, had a prominence of more than 500 ft.
 Given this they would have qualified as Corbett summits had they been under 3,000 feet.
 In the 1997 tables these three Munro Tops, on Beinn Alligin, Beinn Eighe and Buachaille Etive Beag, gained full Munro summit status.
 Dawson's book also highlighted a number of significant Munro Tops with as much as 60 m of prominence which were not listed as Munro Tops.
 The 1997 tables promoted five of these to full Munro status.